Joel Castón: Political career

-On June 15, 2021, while residing in the D.C.
-Jail, Castón was elected to fill a vacant Advisory Neighborhood Commission seat in Ward 7.
-The Advisory Neighborhood Commission seat was created in 2013, but Castón is the first person to hold the seat and the first incarcerated person elected to public office in Washington, D.C.
+In November, 2020, Castón sought to run for the vacant Advisory Neighborhood Commission seat 7F07, but was disqualified due to his voter registration showing his old address in Ward 8.
+On June 15, 2021, while still residing in the D.C.
+Jail, Castón was elected to fill the seat, winning about a third of the vote.
+The Advisory Neighborhood Commission seat had been created in 2013, but Castón was the first person to hold the seat and the first incarcerated person elected to public office in Washington, D.C.
 In the election, Castón beat four other incarcerated candidates.